Tilahun Gessesse

-Tilahun Gessesse (ጥላሁን ገሠሠ; 27 September 1940 – 19 April 2009) was an Ethiopian singer regarded as one of the most popular Ethiopian artist of the 20th century.
+Tilahun Gessesse (ጥላሁን ገሠሠ; 27 September 1940 – 19 April 2009) was an Ethiopian singer regarded as one of the most popular Ethiopian artists of the 20th century.
 Noted by his tenor voice, he was nicknamed "The Voice" during his country's "Golden Age" in the 1960s.
 Tilahun was an eminent singer whose works are attributed legacy to Ethiopian music.
 Besides his popularity, he raised money for aid during the famines of the 1970s and 1980s and earned the affection of the nation, being awarded a doctorate degree by the Addis Ababa University and also winning a lifetime achievement award from the Ethiopian Fine Art and Mass Media Prize Trust.

 Tilahun died from diabetes on 19 April 2009 shortly after returning from the United States.
 His funeral took place in Addis Ababa at Holy Trinity Cathedral on 23 April with mass public figures and mourners gathered.
-Tilahun's work is often compared with Teddy Afro, who is also considered to have a huge impact on the Ethiopian music industry.

 Life and career

 Early years

-Tilahun Gessesse was born to an Amhara father Gessesse Negusse, and an Oromo mother Gete Gurmu on 27 September 1940 in Addis Ababa.
+Tilahun Gessesse was born on 27 September 1940 in Waliso to a father named Gessesse Negusse and a mother named Gete Gurmu.

 Tilahun attended the Ras Gobena Elementary school in Waliso where his grandfather lived.
 As time went by, his interest in music became increasingly clear, although his grandfather urged him to concentrate on his academic studies.
 The Ras Gobena School principal Shedad (who was from Sudan), encouraged Tilahun's interest in music and urged him to go to Sudan to pursue his music career.
 Although Tilahun did not go to Sudan, he took Shedad's advice very seriously.
 When Woizero Negatwa Kelkay, Eyoel Yohanes and other artists from the Hager Fikir Theatre came to his school to perform, Tilahun took the opportunity to discuss his interest in music with Eyoel.
 He was told to go to Addis Ababa if he wanted to pursue a career in the field.

-Tilahun dropped out of school and tried to travel to Addis Ababa to pursue his career, a journey he began on foot without his family's consent.
+Tilahun dropped out of school at age 13 and tried to travel to Addis Ababa to pursue his career, a journey he began on foot without his family's consent.
 Tilahun traveled fifteen kilometers on foot, he was caught in the small town of Tulu Bolo and stayed overnight with his aunt.
 The next day, he was forced to return to his grandfather in Waliso.
 Since his interest in music is perceived enthusiastic, Tilahun chose not to stay at his grandfather's house in Waliso.
-After staying only one night at his grandfather’s house, he again began his journey to Addis Ababa, this time hiding in the back of a loaded truck.
+After staying only one night at his grandfather's house, he again began his journey to Addis Ababa, this time hiding in the back of a loaded truck.